 Group B — $1 grant for each $4 expenditure on road works from its own resources.

-(b) Where in respect of the second matching period a quota of grant to quota of expenditure formula is determined for the purposes of this paragraph in relation to a Group to which subsection (5) applies, then, notwithstanding subsection (5)(b), the amount which any local government in that Group may receive under subsection (5) as a base grant for a year during that matching period (in this paragraph called “the subject year”) shall be reduced by the amount, if any, by which its base grant as specified in the prescribed table for the year ending on 30 June 1984 exceeds the amount calculated by applying the formula so determined to the amount expended on road works by the local government from its own resources for the subject year.
+(b) Where in respect of the second matching period a quota of grant to quota of expenditure formula is determined for the purposes of this paragraph in relation to a Group to which subsection (5) applies, then, notwithstanding subsection (5)(b), the amount which any local government in that Group may receive under subsection (5) as a base grant for a year during that matching period (in this paragraph called the subject year) shall be reduced by the amount, if any, by which its base grant as specified in the prescribed table for the year ending on 30 June 1984 exceeds the amount calculated by applying the formula so determined to the amount expended on road works by the local government from its own resources for the subject year.

 (7) Where the sum of the amounts expended by a local government on road works from its own resources over the whole of the first matching period or the second matching period exceeds the sum of the amounts required for that local government to receive its full entitlement of the base grant for each year of that matching period, that local government shall receive its full entitlement of the base grants, notwithstanding that a deficit is carried forward from one of those years to the next and notwithstanding subsection (4) or subsection (6).